Michaelangel007/apple2_fantavision_reloaded/README.md

 But isn't there more then 6 colors in that picture?
 Technically, no, but dithering gives the impression there are more colors.

-It is a pity it was never updated to use the Double Hi-Resolution graphics that the //e (enhanced), //c, and Laser 128 supported.
+It is a pity it was never updated to use the Double Hi-resolution GRaphics (DHGR) that the //e (enhanced), //c, and Laser 128 supported.
 (YES, I'm aware there was a IIgs version.)

 Back then I had many unanswered questions about it: